 The Voice Department offers motivated students the opportunity to study privately with professional singers and to participate in our cabaret-style, informal soirees and end-of-semester recitals.
 Whether you are a beginning singer, a student hoping to go on to conservatory, or an accomplished performer, our faculty helps students feel empowered to achieve their goals and enjoy their music in a supportive, non-competitive community atmosphere.
 We offer training in a wide variety of singing styles, including Classical, Opera, Musical Theater, Pop, Rock, and Jazz.

-Our Youth Choir program, Cantori Scolari, provides age appropriate musical training and activities for ages 7 - 14.
+Our Youth Choruses program provides age appropriate musical training for ages 5 - 13.
 In addition, our summer programs feature many specialized opportunities for voice students of all ages to improve their skills and have fun making music together!

 B.A., Vocal Performance, California State University.
 Additional studies at University of Southern California.
 Post-graduate training in the Estill Voice Training Method (Levels I and II) with Charlotte Russell and Mary McDonald Klimek; Contemporary Commercial Music pedagogy with Jeannie Lovetri; and Certified level II Somatic VoiceworkTM instructor.
 Principal teachers: Nina Hinson, Dorothy Renzi, Harriett Gill, Dean Rhodus, Dewey Camp, Byron McGilvary, Leslie Holmes, Charlotte Russell, and Mary McDonald Klimek.
 Coaching and masterclasses with Marci Stapp, Eileen Shelle, Håkan Hagegård, Elly Ameling, and Marlena Malas